cr-workshop-exercises/recipe-book/soups/mushroom-soup.md

 7. **Serve:**
    - Ladle the soup into bowls and garnish with fresh parsley.
 Serve with crusty bread on the side for dipping.
+   - Make sure the bowl is large enough for the soup.